| September 2020 Update: New rechargeable BTE model available, as well as new features and apps. More information below.

 Reminders: Set up helpful reminders for your own personal schedule.

 The Starkey Livio Edge AI model is available in BTE, RIC, ITE and ITC.
-The RIC, ITE and ITC models have a rechargeable option.
+The RIC, ITE, ITC and now BTE models have a rechargeable option.

 Fitting Styles: BTE, RIC, ITE, ITC

 Rechargeable models are an additional £100 per aidStarkey Livio Full Range

 Do not spend hundreds of pounds without getting a second opinion from us.

 If you are looking at this page then it is likely that an audiologist has suggested that you purchase this particular hearing aid, so is this the best model for you?